 The TC Electronic Flashback is featured in My New Microphone’s Top 13 Best Delay Pedals For Guitar & Bass.

 The TC Electronic Ditto is featured in My New Microphone’s Top 11 Best Looper Pedals For Guitar & Bass.

 TC Electronic is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.

 Another way to find out if a pedal is true bypass or not is to check the owners/operational manual or by looking up the pedal on the company’s website.

-For example, checking out the DigiTech Whammy 5 (on DigiTech’s website and on Amazon) will list the pedal as being true bypass.
+For example, checking out the DigiTech Whammy 5 (on DigiTech’s website and Amazon) will list the pedal as true bypass.
 However, nowhere on the pedal does it tell us that the Whammy is true bypass.

 The DigiTech Whammy 5 is featured in My New Microphone’s Top 9 Pitch-Shifting & Harmonizer Pedals For Guitar & Bass.